sagemath/trac_to_gh/Issue 2697.md

 # Issue 2697: stupid bug in integrate (easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2697

 Original creator: was